ashafer01/Nextrastout/README.md

-# ExtraServ
+# Nextrastout
-To use: run `php ExtraServ.php` to start primary functionality
+To use: run `php Nextrastout.php` to start primary functionality

-`php Logger.php` acts as a client and appends the IRC log
+`php Logger.php` appends the IRC log

 Make `TwilioReceiver.php` web accessible and then configure it as your Messaging request URL for one of your numbers.